 We are committed to having a positive impact on the environment.
-In 2022, we hosted InspirON in Europe, an online knowledge sharing event to focus on what design engineers need to consider when developing sustainable products for manufacturing.
+In 2023, we again hosted InspirON in Europe, an online knowledge sharing event to focus on what design engineers need to consider when developing sustainable products for manufacturing.
 The event was designed to provide insight into designing more sustainable products and to explore how design can help make the manufacturing process greener and more efficient.
-The event covered topics ranging from: sustainable material selection, to the role that digital manufacturing and industry 4.0 will play, to how to develop and optimize a sustainable supply chain.
+The event covered topics ranging from: manufacturing innovation in the face of adversity, using rapid manufacturing to solve complex development challenges, and practical innovation for production methods.

 In 2021, we were awarded a Manufacturing Leadership Award from the National Association of Manufacturers (NAM) in the Sustainability Leadership category.
 This category recognizes companies embracing manufacturing processes that are non-polluting, conserve energy and natural resources, and are economically sound and safe for employees, communities, and consumers.
 In 2020, we installed nearly 1,900 solar panels on the roof of our facility in Plymouth, MN, one of our larger manufacturing facilities.
-The solar array covers nearly 20 percent of our energy use in Plymouth, MN and offsets the equivalent of 1.3 million pounds of CO2 and preserves 775 acres of forest annually.
+The solar array covers nearly 20 percent of our energy use in Plymouth, MN and offsets the equivalent of 1.3 million pounds of CO_2 and preserves 775 acres of forest annually.